moth-quantum/quantum-audio/README.md

 ## Quantum Audio
 quantumaudio is a python package for building Quantum Representations of Digital Audio using Qiskit Circuits.
 Here, Digital Audio is encoded as quantum states that can be processed and played back through a quantum computer or a simulator.
-This enables a new perspective of audio signal processing for artistic and research interests.
+The objective is to enable new ways of exploring audio signal processing for artistic and research purposes.

 This package provides the following schemes and necessary utilities.